shrideio/shoebox/src/git/README.md

     $ sudo docker-compose up -d
     ```

-    Run `$ sudo docker ps` for verifying if `git` and `git-db` containers are up and running, proceed if no error is detected.
+    Run `$ sudo docker ps | grep git` for verifying if `git` and `git-db` containers are up and running, proceed if no error is detected.
 Otherwise, run `$ sudo docker logs [container name]` to check the container logs for troubleshooting.

 2. Configure Gogs